Pholiderpeton: Pholiderpeton (Eogyrinus) attheyi

+Cast of skull and forelimbs of Pholiderpeton sp.

 In 1876, Thomas Atthey reported an enormous amphibian skull from the Low Main coal seam at Newsham, a neighborhood of Blyth, Northumberland.
 The skull was associated with vertebrae, ribs, scales, and a single femur (thigh bone).
 Atthey originally identified the skull as Anthracosaurus russelli.
 Watson (1912) later referred the Newsham skull to Pteroplax, but in 1926 he decided to give it its own genus and species: Eogyrinus attheyi, in honor of Atthey.

 The giant lectotype skull (specimen G 13.71) is far from the only embolomere fossil found at Newsham, as skull material and strings of vertebrae are not uncommon at the site.
 Most "Eogyrinus" attheyi fossils are stored at the Hancock Museum in Newcastle upon Tyne.
 An isolated skull table stored at the Natural History Museum in London (specimen R 8426) was also sourced from Newsham.
 Newsham's Low Main coal seam dates to the Westphalian B regional stage, younger than the Black-bed coal which produced the holotype of Pholiderpeton scutigerum.

 A.L.
 Panchen (1972) identified several Scottish embolomere skulls as Eogyrinus attheyi, though Clack (1987) classified them all as Pholiderpeton sp.
 Specimen GS 28318 is a snout and right jaw collected from Airdrie, North Lanarkshire, Scotland by the British Geological Survey.
 The corresponding left jaw is stored at the Manchester Museum.
 A partial skull and a few postcranial bones are stored at the National Museum of Scotland in Edinburgh.

 "Eogyrinus", Anthracosaurus, and Pteroplax all share the same time interval (Westphalian B) and some of the same sites (Newsham, Airdrie).
 As a result, individual specimens were frequently shuffled between the three taxa for over a century.
 Much of the confusion was resolved when "Eogyrinus" was fully redescribed by Panchen (1964, 1966, 1972).
 Clack (1987) dealt with the last few points of contention: an Anthracosaurus skull table from Newsham and a Pholiderpeton interclavicle from Airdrie, each previously misidentified as the opposite genus.
+Watson's 1926 reconstruction of "Eogyrinus" attheyi included a large boxy shoulder girdle, but later authors concluded that this set of bones actually belonged to a lobe-finned fish, probably a rhizodont.

 In 1958, Alfred Sherwood Romer attempted to name another species, Pholiderpeton bretonensis, based on jaw material from the Point Edward Formation of Nova Scotia.
 Later scrutiny noted that these jaws shared no diagnostic traits with Pholiderpeton, rendering Pholiderpeton bretonensis an invalid species of indeterminate embolomere fossils.